amplitude/experiment-evaluation/go/README.md

 # Go Evaluation

-Module for experiment evaluation in go.
+Module for experiment evaluation in Go.

 ## Demo